tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 * **WEU DPC Tour 3** - 5th
 * **PGL Arlington Major** - Did not qualify

-After 2020, Secret realized they love online Dota so much they decided to not go to a single major.
+After 2020, Secret realized they love online Dota so much they decided to not go to a single major this year.

 They got revenged 3-0 by Entity in the WEU Regional Qualifiers and had to go through the cutthroat Last Chance Qualifier to make it to TI.
 But ain't no way Puppey was breaking his all-TI-attendance streak.
 Not this year.